ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 # IPFS in JavaScript

-This guide aims to walk you through the basics of using IPFS with JavaScript.
+This guide will walk you through the basics of using IPFS with JavaScript.
 JS-IPFS is one of multiple [IPFS implementations](../ipfs-implementations.md).
-You will learn how to install and spawn a node using the available libraries, as well as add, retrieve, read, and remove files.
+You will learn how to install and spawn a node using the available libraries, and add, retrieve, read, and remove files.
 If you are unsure about the meaning of some terms, check out the [glossary](../concepts/glossary.md).

 ::: tip Environment

 All instructions and examples shown here were performed and tested on an M1 Mac.
 However, the IPFS commands are the same on Linux, macOS, and Windows.
-You will need to know how to navigate your computer's directories from within the CLI.
+You will to navigate your computer's directories from within the CLI.
 If you're unsure how to use the CLI, we recommend learning how before continuing with this guide.

 :::